The Wire: Season 2 (2003)

 After a dispute over stolen goods turns violent, Sobotka's wayward son Ziggy is charged with the murder of one of the Greek's underlings.
 Sobotka himself is arrested for smuggling; he agrees to work with the detail to help his son, finally seeing his actions as a mistake.
 The Greek learns about this through his mole inside the FBI and has Sobotka killed.
 The investigation ends with the 14 homicides solved but the perpetrator already dead.
 Several drug dealers and mid-level smuggling figures tied to the Greek are arrested, but he and his second-in-command escape uncharged and unidentified.
 The Major is pleased that Sobotka was arrested; the case is seen as a success by the commanding officers, but is viewed as a failure by the detail.

 Across town, the Barksdale organization continues its business under Stringer while Avon and D'Angelo Barksdale serve prison time.
 D'Angelo decides to cut ties to his family after his uncle organizes the deaths of several inmates and blames it on a corrupt guard to shave time from his sentence.
 Eventually Stringer covertly orders D'Angelo killed, with the murder staged to look like a suicide.
-Avon is unaware of Stringer's duplicity and mourns the loss of his nephew.
+Avon is unaware of Stringer's decision and mourns the loss of his nephew.

-Stringer also struggles, having been cut off by Avon's drug suppliers in New York and left with increasingly poor-quality product.
-He again goes behind Avon's back, giving up half of Avon's most prized territory to a rival named Proposition Joe in exchange for a share of his supply, which is revealed to be coming from the Greek.
+Stringer struggles with the insufficient drug supply, having been cut off by Avon's drug suppliers in New York and left with increasingly poor-quality product.
+Going behind Avon's back, he gives up half of Avon's most prized territory to a rival named Proposition Joe in exchange for a share of Joe's supply, which is revealed to be coming from the Greek.
 Avon, unaware of the arrangement, assumes that Joe and other dealers are moving into his territory simply because the Barksdale organization has too few enforcers.
 He uses his New York connections to hire a feared assassin named Brother Mouzone.

-Stringer deals with this by tricking his old adversary Omar into believing that Mouzone was responsible for the vicious killing of his partner in their feud in season one.
-Seeking revenge, Omar shoots Mouzone but, realizing Stringer has lied to him, calls 9-1-1.
-Mouzone recovers and leaves Baltimore, and Stringer (now with Avon's consent) is able to continue his arrangement with Proposition Joe.
+Stringer deals with this by tricking his old adversary Omar into believing that Mouzone was responsible for the vicious killing of his boyfriend and partner-in-crime Brandon Wright, shown in season one.
+Seeking revenge, Omar shoots and injures Mouzone but, realizing Stringer has lied to him, calls 9-1-1.
+Mouzone recovers and leaves Baltimore, and Stringer, now with Avon's consent, is able to continue his arrangement with Proposition Joe.